tdwg/website/conferences/2024/registration/index.md

 ## Cancellation policy

 We hope you will join us at SPNHC-TDWG 2024 in person and online!
 However we recognize that unexpected changes occur.
-After 17:00 JST (UTC+9) on 30 August, 2024, the fees for any missed events will be retained by the organisers in order to support the subsidies we have offered to students and our colleagues from low and lower-middle income economies.
+After 17:00 JST (UTC+9) on 30 August 2024, the fees for any missed events will be retained by the organisers in order to support the subsidies we have offered to students and our colleagues from [low and lower-middle income economies](/conferences/2024/registration/dev-nations-list/).
 These fees may include, but are not limited to, currency and transaction handling fees, currency exchange, printing services, and food services.

 ### Cancellations
 Cancellations for in-person attendance, with full refund, excluding currency, transaction and exchange fees, can be made up to 23:59, 16 August 2024 in the time zone of the registrant’s residence.
 Cancellations between 00:00, 17 August and 16:59 JST (UTC+9), 30 August, will be refunded at the rate of 50%, excluding excursions and tours.